Larry-Larios01/katarepo/Questions of the program "phone ".md

 the real meaning:

-6. how that kinf of atributes works?: class UpdateContact(TypedDict):
+6. how that kind of atributes works?: class UpdateContact(TypedDict):
     name: str | None
     phone: str | None